5 Coat Warning Signs of Illness in Dogs & Cats

 Breaking the Scratch Cycle Before Skin Looks Raw and Inflamed

-Watch for “secondary” signs that tell you the loop is active: thickened skin, dark staining between toes, crusts, or hair thinning.
-These aren’t cosmetic details; they’re the signals that your dog’s skin is working too hard to stay comfortable.
+Watch for the signs that the loop is active: thickened or darkened skin, rust-colored staining between the toes, crusts, or thinning hair.
+These are not cosmetic details; they tell you the skin is working overtime to stay comfortable, and that early intervention will pay off faster than waiting.

 Ears, Paws, and Belly: Reading the Pattern Behind the Itch